Poseclop/poseclop-components/projects/ngx-video-player/README.md

 | --- | --- | --- |
 | title | string | Title of the chapter |
 | time | number | Start time of the chapter in seconds |

+## Roadmap
+This component is still in development and some features are still missing.
+Here is a list of features to come:
+- [ ] Add more tests
+- [ ] Add more documentation
+- [ ] Add more examples
+- [ ] Use the base video attributes to make the interface seemless with a <video> html5 tag
+- [ ] Optimize performance
+- [ ] Add more features:
+  - [ ] Add more controls
+  - [ ] Add more events
+  - [ ] Add more attributes
+  - [ ] Add more methods
+  - [ ] Add more inputs
+  - [ ] Add more outputs
+  - [ ] Add skip by X seconds buttons
+  - [ ] Handle the autoSwitch to fullScreen (possible?)

+## Contributing
+So yeah all help is welcome.
+I'm kind of new to the dev community but I'll do my best to ensure new contrivutions are dully treated and hilighted.
+Best way to test your contrivutions is to run `ng serve` to launch the default project (demo application) and 'ng build <library-name> --watch' to build the library on the fly.

 ## Build
 Run `ng build ngx-video-player` to build the project.
 The build artifacts will be stored in the `dist/` directory.